darkecology/darkeco-dataset/README.md

    ```
 4. Open `notebooks/quick_start.ipynb` to explore the data.

 Other data products can be downloaded and extracted similarly.
-Or see the [Download Script](#download-script) section below for automating downloading and extraction.
+Or see the [Download Script](#download-script) below to automate the process.

 ## Download Links